Welcome to Lake Palestine United Methodist Church

 Rev. Ingrid Akers

-If you need prayers or help getting groceries or medications or know someone who needs help, please contact us.
+If you need prayers or help getting groceries, medications or know someone who needs help, please contact us.
 We are happy to help.
-Don't be too prideful to ask for help when you need it.
+Don't let pride prevent you from asking for help when you need it.
 Everyone needs help sometimes.
 That's what makes us human.
 Asking for help blesses both you and those that can help.
 We know many of you are lonely and depressed, please let us know if we can help you through these troubled times.

 JJOIN US FOR WORSHIP